Image courtesy of Regina Burgio.

 Treat yourself to a day on Pontoosuc Lake with a pontoon boat from Berkshire U-Drive Boat Rental, or visit Onota Boat Livery on Onota Lake to rent rowboats, canoes, kayaks, pedal boats, small fishing boats, or a pontoon boat.
 Onota Boat Livery is also your one-stop shop for fishing tackle, live bait, and ice fishing supplies.
 Berkshire Community Rowing, based on Onota Lake, offers rowing experiences and lessons for people of all ages.

 Bousquet Mountain is a 200-acre ski area at the edge of Pittsfield which features a vertical drop of 750 feet, twenty-four trails, two lifts, two magic carpets, a ski and snowboard terrain park, tubing, and 85% snowmaking coverage.
-Lift Bistropub, a full-service bar and restaurant, is open year-round, providing expansive views of the mountain.

 The Ashuwillticook Rail Trail is a paved, 10-foot-wide biking, running, and walking trail running through Pittsfield, Lanesborough, Cheshire, and Adams.
 Enjoy scenic views of wildlife, the Cheshire Reservoir, and the Hoosic River.
 Fishing, roller blading, cross-country skiing, and snowshoeing are also welcomed.
 Free parking at the Crane Avenue entrance in Pittsfield, and open to the public year-round.